ABC | CBS | NBC | FOX | CW | PBS | SD-PBS

 28. What elements, other than the quality of production, can effect a program's rating?

 The two major element are (1) a shows competition (You don't want to be scheduled opposite the number one show) and (2) what programs lead and follow your show (You want to be sandwiched between two hit shows).

-29. What is currently television's number one show?
+29. What is television's number one show?
 What was the size of the audience?